 For those students, the U.S. Department of Education pays the interest costs on their loans.

 How You Qualify

-It’s best to get subsidized loans if possible.
-If you need more, you can always borrow with unsubsidized debt as well (but only borrow what you really need—you’ll have to pay it all back someday).
+It’s best to borrow with subsidized loans whenever you have the option to do so.
+If you need more money, you can also borrow with unsubsidized debt.
+But only borrow what you really need—you’ll need to repay all of that money.

 You eventually need to repay most loans.
 That process might begin you finish school and begin working, or when you sell a home you bought with subsidized debt.